 Five course units minimum.
-Three courses must be 300 or 400 level and from at least two geographical categories: Africa, Asia, Eurasia, Europe, Latin America, Middle East, or United States.
-No more than one course at the 100-level.
+Three courses must be 300 or 400 level and from at least two geographical categories: Africa, East Asia, Eurasia, Europe, Latin America, Middle East, North America, South Asia, or World Topics.
 The 200 level foundational courses are reserved for History majors, though History minors may enroll if space is available.
-Occasionally a professor may admit a History minor to a Readings Seminar (HIS 450-464), if space is available.
+Occasionally a professor may admit a History minor to a Readings Seminar (HIS 450-465), if space is available.

-Departmental Honors
+Departmental Honors in History